aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/SupportForRDSMultiAzDBCluster.md

 To prepare a connection with PostgreSQL in a Multi-AZ Cluster, please refer to [this example](../../examples/aws_driver_example/aws_simple_connection_postgresql_example.ts).

+### Connections with the IAM Authentication Plugin

+Additional permissions for the IAM user are required when connecting to a Multi-AZ Cluster.
+See [Connecting with Multi-AZ or Blue/Green Deployments](./using-plugins/UsingTheIamAuthenticationPlugin.md#connecting-with-multi-az-or-bluegreen-deployments) for specifics.

 ## Optimizing Switchover Time

 Amazon RDS Multi-AZ with two readable standbys supports minor version upgrades with 1 second of downtime.